abunchofnerds-25/ccollections/README.md

 ## 6. Dynamic String - `cstring`

-`cstring` is a heap-allocated string with automatic capacity management.
-Its internal buffer always holds a null-terminated C string, making it directly compatible with standard library functions.
-Capacity grows to the next power of two on demand, with a minimum of 16 bytes.
+`cstring` is a heap-allocated string that grows automatically as you append to it.
+Unlike a fixed `char` array, you do not need to declare a maximum length in advance.
+Its internal buffer is always null-terminated, so you can pass it directly to any standard library function that expects a `const char *`.
+Capacity is always a power of two (minimum 16 bytes) and doubles when more space is needed.

 **Header:** `#include <cstring.h>`